-Do you know that feeling?
+How to sweeten coffee without sugar?
+You know that feeling.
 You just made yourself a piping hot cup of black goodness and realized you have no sugar.
 Of course there’s no point in running out and get some right now: coffee would be cold by then!
 Don’t panic and scroll down for these sugar alternatives you can use in your coffee and that still taste good.
 Big chances are you have them already in your pantry!

 Despite is rich distinctive taste, brown sugar is still sugar, so the substitution is pretty easy.
 The browner types are richer (muscovado) , so decrease the quantity when you substitute.

 Chocolate chips + half and half